tecsantoshkumar/PHP-DB/README.md

 Here, we will show you simple and easy way on how to fetch and update data from mysql database in php.

+# MySQLi Installation
+For Linux and Windows: The MySQLi extension is automatically installed in most cases, when php5 mysql package is installed.

+For installation details, go to: http://php.net/manual/en/mysqli.installation.php

 * Connect to MySQL database

 * Fetch data from the database